Fruit-Punch-Samurai/Fruit-Punch-Samurai/README.md

-Hi, I'm @Fruit-Punch-Samurai.
+Hi, I'm Yahia.
 I'm an Android developer with 3 years of experience, and I also develop desktop GUI applications with JavaFX.

 My main skills are:
 - Android app development using clean architecture(MVM, MVI...) and the Jetpack components.